ibexa/documentation-user/docs/pim/products.md

 ### Product completeness

-Before your customers can purchase products, the website [administrator must configure]([[= user_doc =]]/pim/enable_purchasing_products/) at least one region and one currency for the shop, and VAT rates for each of the regions.
+Before your customers can purchase products, the website [administrator must configure]([[= developer_doc =]]/pim/enable_purchasing_products/) at least one region and one currency for the shop, and VAT rates for each of the regions.
 You must then set:

 - VAT rates for the product type
 - at least one price for the product
 - availability with positive or infinite stock for the product

-When you create or edit a product, under the product name, you can see a progress bar with an approximate indication of how much of the product information you provided, and how much is still missing.
+When you review product details, under the product name, you can see a progress bar with an approximate indication of how much of the product information you provided, and how much is still missing.

 ![Quick view of product completeness](img/product_completeness_bar.png "Quick view of product completeness")